DronMDF/2out/README.md

 1. Describe all tests in one place - is bad.
 But if you describe the tests elsewhere, the problem of lost sets is possible.
 1. Test shuffling is hard...
 1. Need to thinking about different format of report.
+1. Test naming and filtering...
+May be test should have 3 parameters? name, description and assertion?